 Most of us know about vaccines given to healthy people to help prevent infections, such as measles and chicken pox.
 These vaccines use weakened or killed germs like viruses or bacteria to start an immune response in the body.
 Getting the immune system ready to defend against these germs helps keep people from getting infections.

 Most cancer vaccines work the same way, but they make the person’s immune system attack cancer cells.
 The goal is to help treat cancer or to help keep it from coming back after other treatments.
 But there are also some vaccines that may actually help prevent certain cancers.

 Many people might not realize it, but some cancers are caused by viruses.
 Vaccines that help protect against infections with these viruses might also help prevent some of these cancers.

-People who have chronic (long-term) infections with the hepatitis B virus (HBV) are at higher risk for liver cancer.
-Getting the HBV vaccine to help prevent this infection may therefore lower some people’s risk of getting liver cancer.
+- People who have chronic (long-term) infections with the hepatitis B virus (HBV) are at higher risk for liver cancer.
+Getting the vaccine to help prevent HBV infection may therefore lower some people’s risk of getting liver cancer.